smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 #### Outcome

-- Derive latest blockNumber and blockHash
+- Derive latest blockNumber and blockHash, by looking on block history and using the most recent block/hash that the majority of nodes have in common
 - Any result which has f+1 agreement is added to finalized result
 - All samples are collected from observations within limits, deduped and filtered from existing `acceptedSamples`.
 These are then added to `acceptedSamples` in the outcome bound to the current latestBlockNumber and hash.
     - `acceptedSamples` is a ring buffer where samples are held for ‘x’ (~30) rounds so that they do not get bound to a new blockNumber for some time